-If you have any clothing that needs to be taken home to be washed, make sure that these items are washed as soon as possible and separately from your normal load.
-These items should be washed at 60°C. Take care not to overload the machine so that the water can circulate freely, as this will help to rinse away the germs.
+If you have any clothing that needs to be taken home to be washed, make sure that these items are washed as soon as possible.
+These items should be washed at 60°C and separately from other loads.
+Take care not to overload the machine so that the water can circulate freely, as this will help to rinse away the bacteria.

-The ward will provide special bags called 'Dissolvo Sacks'.
-These can be put straight into the washing machine.
-If these are not available, wash your hands with soap and water after handling soiled or used clothing.
+The ward may be able to provide special bags to put dirty laundry in, these are called 'Dissolvo Sacks' and can be put straight into the washing machine.

+Always wash your hands with soap and water after handling soiled or used clothing.
 Clean the area around your washing machine, such as the door of the machine and worktops, with a kitchen cleaner that contains bleach.
-Tumble dry clothes where possible (following manufacturer's guidance), or iron according to manufacturer's guidance.
+Tumble dry clothes where possible or iron according to manufacturer's guidance.
 A hot iron with steam is best, if possible.